The Case for Recent Creation

 Theologically and pastorally, the doctrine of recent creation turns out to be surprisingly important.

 Secondly, recent creation preserves the glory of God.
-How powerful is God if He evolved the cosmos, or created it piecemeal, rather than simply speaking it into existence, (Psalm 33:8-9)?
-How wise, if He designed the cosmos as a home for man, but waited 15 billion years to situate him in it, (Is.
-45:18)?
-And how good, if for aeons He riddled it with natural evil—decay, biological trial and error, violence, bloodshed, sickness, suffering, death and extinction—and then told us He did not, (Psalm 145:9, Gen. 1:31)?
+How powerful is God if He evolved the cosmos, or created it piecemeal, rather than simply speaking it into existence (Psalm 33:8-9)?
+How wise, if He designed the cosmos as a home for man, but waited 15 billion years to situate him in it (Isaiah 45:18)?
+And how good, if for aeons He riddled it with natural evil—decay, biological trial and error, violence, bloodshed, sickness, suffering, death and extinction—and then told us that He did not (Genesis 1:31; Psalm 145:9)?
 Intuitively, we expect a wise, powerful, and good creator.
 Only recent creation gives us one.

-Thirdly, recent creation preserves the infrastructure of biblical cosmology and redemption.
-This is most important.
-Fundamentally, the Bible is a story of two men and two worlds.
-Through the sin of the first man a great host of spiritual and physical enemies enters a good universe that is henceforth cursed, (Genesis 1:31, 3:1ff, Romans 5:12, 8:20).
-Through the righteousness of the last man, that same host is driven out, leaving (for all who are in Him by faith) a universe that is henceforth (and forever) filled with the glory of God, (Romans 5, 8:21, Rev. 21).
+Thirdly, recent creation preserves the infrastructure of the entire biblical worldview.
+There is no overstating the importance of this point, for here the Gospel itself is at stake.
+Fundamentally, the Bible is the story of two men and two worlds.
+Through the sin of the first man a great host of spiritual and physical enemies enter a good universe that is henceforth laid under a curse (Genesis 1:31, 3:1ff; Romans 5:12, 8:20).
+Through the righteousness of the last man, that same host is driven out, leaving (for all who are in Him by faith) a universe that is henceforth (and forever) filled with the glory of God (Romans 5, 8:21; Revelation 21).

 Accommodationist views shatter this simple, highly supernatural picture, raising many troubling questions.
-If God created natural evil before Adam, will He yet again create it after Christ?
-If He used natural, evolutionary processes to create, might He not also use natural, evolutionary processes to redeem?
+If God created natural evil before Adam, will He do so again after Christ returns?
+If He used evolutionary processes to create, might He also use evolutionary processes to redeem?
 Perhaps the Bible really is an archaic religious poem, hinting darkly at a mystery revealed only in modern times by (secular) science: salvation by theistic or pantheistic evolution.
 Against all such heresy recent creation stands impassable, a mighty bulwark for the true biblical worldview.